Fact checked byRichard Smith

 Women with overweight vs. normal weight had increased miscarriage probability per week (HR = 1.43; 95% CI, 1.1-1.86).
 Women with overweight (OR = 1.49; 95% CI, 1.12-1.98) and obesity (OR = 1.44; 95% CI, 1-2.08) had increased odds of miscarriage compared with women with normal weight.

-“To move forward in this research and to strengthen these results, a larger sample size is needed.
+“To move forward in this research on miscarriage risk and to strengthen these results, a larger sample size is needed.
 Furthermore, we propose to examine the associations between biomarkers associated with metabolic syndrome and miscarriage risk, independent of BMI,” Boxem and Jaddoe told Healio.
 “Randomized controlled trials are needed to assess the effects of preconception lifestyle interventions provided to both women and men, focused on lifestyle factors such as achieving BMI within a normal range.”